 Product Description

-Blue Giant BG 906-0004 exit roller engineered for MT-50 manual pallet jack frames; manufactured from high-density nylon, direct OEM fit, ensures optimal pallet entry and exit guidance.
+Blue Giant BG 906-0004 exit roller engineered for MT-50 manual pallet jack frames; manufactured from high-density nylon, direct fit, ensures optimal pallet entry and exit guidance.
 No cross-reference or superseding part numbers available.
 Designed exclusively for Blue Giant MT-50 side frame application.

 Compatibility: Fits pallet jacks made by Blue Giant, model MT-50.
 Alternate model: MT50; MT 50.
 SKU: BG 906-0004